Frequently asked questions

 - Bikes, scooters or roller blades/skates

-- Remember, Relay For Life is a smoke-free event.
+- Remember, Relay For Life is a smoke-free and vape-free event.

 Thanks to our fantastic sponsors: